joedokiss/api-store-laravel/readme.md

 ###### Controllers:
 There are three main controllers involved in this case
 - /app/Http/Controllers/Auth/LoginController.php
+> login and authenticate the user and re-generate the token
 - /app/Http/Controllers/Auth/RegisterController.php
+> register a new user and generate the token
 - /app/Http/Controllers/StoresController.php
-it will take care of the routed HTTP actions according to URI
+> it will take care of the routed HTTP actions according to URI

 ###### Exceptions: